cruijs/crui/packages/core/README.md

     <li class="item" onClick="alert('C')">c</li>
 </ul>
 ```
-This function aggregates the functionality of all the other ones and each of them is optional, as you can notice from the fact the `ul` only has `children` and `props`.
+This function aggregates the functionality of all the other ones and each of them is optional, as you can notice from the fact that `ul` only has `children` and `props`.

-It's usually better to rely on the others elements if possible given that are a little cleaner to write.

 ## What is a Component?
 A Component is just a function that receives a [DOM](#abstract-dom) and [Context](#context-api) and returns a rendered Node plus two others cleanup functions.
 This is all we need to make a composable interface.